buddh4/lyvely/docker/README.md

  - `docker/certs/lyvely.app.crt`
  - `docker/certs/lyvely.app.key`

+If docs are enabled:

+- `docker/certs/lyvely.docs.crt`
+- `docker/certs/lyvely.docs.key`

 #### 4. Run docker compose

+If you just want to build the pwa without the docs, set `ENABLE_DOCS: 'false'` within the `docker-compose.yml`.

 ```
 cd docker
 sudo docker compose up --build -d
 ```

 :::warning
 You may need to manually configure the replicaset as follows: